-Coastal Blue seeks a waiver that will allow it to be billed under a master meter that will serve all of the condominium units, instead of individual meters on each unit.
-This will allow the residential units to be billed under a single commercial account, instead of 197 separate residential accounts.
-This consolidation will likely result in lower electricity costs to Seychelles.
+Fontainebleau seeks a waiver that will allow it to be billed under a master meter that will serve all of the condominium units, instead of individual meters on each unit.
+This will allow the residential units to be billed under a single commercial account, instead of 286 separate residential accounts.
+This consolidation will likely result in lower electricity costs to Ocean Club.

-I. REQUIREMENTS OF SECTION 120.542(5), FLORIDA STATUTES
+I. REQUIREMENTS OF SECTION 120.542(2), FLORIDA STATUTES

-Section 120.542(1), Florida Statutes, provides a two-pronged test for determining when waivers and variances from agency rules shall be granted:
+Section 120.542(2), Florida Statutes, provides a two-pronged test for determining when waivers and variances from agency rules shall be granted:

-... when the person subject to the rule demonstrates that the purpose of the underlying statute will be or has been achieved by other means by the person and when application of the rule would create a substantial hardship or would violate principles of fairness.
-For purposes of this section, "substantial hardship" means demonstrated economic, technological, legal or other type of hardship to the person requesting the variance or waiver.
+... variances and waivers shall be granted when the person subject to the rule demonstrates that the purpose of the underlying statute will be or has been achieved by other means by the person and when application of a rule would create a substantial hardship or would violate principles of fairness.